INTJ-boy/LabPrepDz/README.md

 Free to use, always.
 This project earns nothing and always will remain free.
 Questions or feedback: reach out on [LinkedIn](https://www.linkedin.com/in/zekraouirabahallaaeddine) or [Telegram](https://t.me/Itzjust_me), or see the Support section in the app for voluntary contributions.

+© 2026 Zekraoui Rabah Allaa Eddine🦑.
+All Rights Reserved.
+Unauthorized copying, reproduction, modification, redistribution, or commercial use of this project or its source code is prohibited.
+For permission, licensing, or other inquiries, contact the copyright holder.